appwrite/rfc/002-response-filters.md

 ### New ENV Var (_APP_SYSTEM_RESPONSE_FORMAT)

 Should be checked on server startup.
 If the value is not empty we should init the relevant filter.
-If not filter is avaliable we should throw an error using the Console::error method and stop the proccess with exit(1);.
+If not filter is available we should throw an error using the Console::error method and stop the process with exit(1);.
 Make sure to add the new var to Appwrite docs page: https://appwrite.io/docs/environment-variables#system-settings

 ### New Optional Header (X-Appwrite-Response-Format)

 Should be checked on each request (general.php / ->init() can be a good location).
 If the value is not empty we should init the relevant filter.
-If not filter is avaliable we should throw an 404 HTTP error with relevant error message.
+If not filter is available we should throw an 404 HTTP error with relevant error message.

 ### Response Filters and Adapters